Frequently Asked Questions

 We often get individuals dropping in asking us the question “What is EIT Certification?”

-Some ask because they are seeing the acronyms EI or EIT on someone else’s email signature or business card.
+- They are seeing the acronyms EI or EIT on someone else’s email signature or business card. (this was me)

 Wherever you fall on this spectrum, you are finding yourself here because you have this same question.